Garibaldi Provincial Park

 There are no garbage facilities so always pack out what you pack in!

 Cheakamus Lake: Located 3 km from the parking lot, the Cheakamus Lake Campground offers 10 cleared shoreline tent sites, pit toilet facilities and food hang facilities.
 Located 7 km from the parking lot, the Singing Creek Campground offers 7 cleared tent sites, pit toilet facilities and food hang facilities.
+Be aware food hang facilities exist but be prepared to hang your food as the facilities do fill up.

 Helm Creek: Located 8.5 km from the Cheakamus Lake parking lot, and 18 km from the Garibaldi Lake parking lot.
 The Helm Creek Campground offers 9 tent platforms, pit toilet facilities and food hang facilities.
+Be aware food hang facilities exist but be prepared to hang your food as the facilities do fill up.

 Trail Information:Parking lot to Cheakamus Lake: Length, 3 km; suggested time, 45 minutes to 1 hour, one way; elevation change, minimal.
 An easy, pleasant trail that winds through old growth forest.
 It is possible to portage a kayak or canoe on this trail.